noamzaks/tcs/README.md

 If you run `tcs`, you will be prompted to select a homework number and a question number.
 Your code will be formatted with `clang-format`, compiled with `clang` and if you have tests in the form of `in` and `out` txt files, your code will be run and checked (with `diff`).

 If you run `tcs --package`, you'll get a zip file containing your code and the `student.txt` file.
 It will be created in the same directory, e.g. `hw1.zip` will be created inside the hw1 folder, when you run `tcs --package` inside the hw1 folder.
 All `hw1q*.c` files in the directory are added (so feel free to create random `lmao.c` or `troll.c` or the occasional `why.c`).

+If you run `tcs --self-test-website`, you'll get a Chrome window opened with the self test website.
+You'll need to sign in manually or with tcs, and then tcs will select the homework and question, upload the file, and run the self tester.
+It will update you on the results.